https://carethatfitsyou.org/wp-content/uploads/2018/06/hero-health-topics-e1767043868498.jpg

-What to Expect: Starting PrEP
+Bridget Blain2025-12-29 21:26:022025-12-29 21:31:19Party and Play (PnP)What to Expect: Starting PrEP

-Whether you’ve already made an appointment with your healthcare provider to get PrEP or you’re considering it, here are a few things you can expect before, during, and after your first appointment.
+Whether you’ve already made an appointment with a health care provider to get PrEP, short for pre-exposure prophylaxis, or you’re considering it as a part of your sexual health care, here are a few things you can expect before, during, and after your first appointment.

-PrEP, short for pre-exposure prophylaxis, is a medicine that helps prevent HIV.
-When taken as prescribed, PrEP is highly effective at preventing HIV.
-However, PrEP is not for people who are living with HIV.
+PrEP is a medication that helps prevent HIV.
+When taken as prescribed, PrEP is highly effective, but it is not for people who are living with HIV.

-Most health insurance plans, including MassHealth, cover the cost of PrEP, which includes clinic visits, prescriptions, and laboratory tests.
+Most health insurance plans, including MassHealth, usually cover the cost of PrEP, which includes clinic visits, prescriptions, and laboratory tests.
 Check with your insurance company to find out if your plan covers PrEP.

 Before your appointment